jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 #show: thmrules.with(qed-symbol: $square$)

+// In discrete time, the two formula are the same because every discrete time is a visitation event?
+// What if we are still in discrete time, but the treatment decision is not made at every time point, but randomly; then it maybe does not relate to discrete time theories
+// It appears then that the formulas can still be different.

-= A causal interpretation of target parameter in continuous time of @rytgaardContinuoustimeTargetedMinimum2022
+= A counterfactual interpretation of target parameter in @rytgaardContinuoustimeTargetedMinimum2022

 Let us consider a setting similar to the one of @ryalenPotentialOutcomes.
+It has been discussed in discrete time (@RobinsLongitudinal2001) that the g-formula is unique; however, as we shall see the g-formula in continuous time may not necessarily be uniquely defined.
+Specifically this may relate to conditional distributions in this setting not being uniquely defined.
-Specifically, we will work with an intervention that specifies the treatment decisions but not the timing of treatment visits.
+We will work with an intervention that specifies the treatment decisions but not the timing of treatment visits.
 We consider death as the outcome of interest